We have your itinerary sorted

 The menu is loaded with goodness but if you’re wanting to start the day with a bang

 Once the Darby St strip opens for business do a lap and take a browse through some of the unique boutique shops.
-Scout, Abicus, Betty Mim and Pushing Pansies are a few of the highlights and most definitely drop into Blooms on
+Scout, Abicus, and Betty Mim are a few of the highlights and most definitely drop into Blooms on

 Everyone has to take their visitors for a walk along the ANZAC bridge or, for equally good views reintroduce them to Nobbys Lighthouse which is now open to the public each Sunday from